naude-r/spark/PR-STATUS.md

 ### To Fix / To Discuss

-* :yellow_circle: **TEST FAILING**: Fix perwendel/spark/issues/1077 : Solve the bad route selection based on acceptType
-  * perwendel/spark#1238 opened on May 21, 2021 by Chauncey-Xxy
 * :yellow_circle: **TEST FAILING**: fix issue perwendel/spark/issues/1204
   * perwendel/spark#1236 opened on May 21, 2021 by FhToday
 * :yellow_circle: **TEST FAILING**: Solve the problem of non-ASCII characters in URL.
 Try to fix #1026